 - George and Maeching Kao Scholarship for Chinese Studies: Each year, up to five scholarships will be awarded through the Rollins College China Center to undergraduate students of the College who would like to pursue in-depth study of Chinese language, culture or other academic subjects related to China in mainland China, Hong Kong or Taiwan, either through a faculty-led field study program, a faculty-led collaborative research project, a summer intensive study program, or a semester abroad program.
 The award of up to $2,400 each can be used to cover expenses such as tuition, textbooks, student registration fee, and travel costs.

-- September 20: For funding for programs and activities during winter intersession and spring semester
+- February 10: First round for funding for programs and activities during the summer and fall semester

-- April 30: For funding for programs and activities during the summer and fall semester
+- May 1: Second round for funding for programs and activities during the summer and fall semester

 - Applicants must submit the Completed Application Form with essay, an unofficial transcript and a photo

 - Applications must be submitted by 5:00 pm on the deadline date to the Director of International Programs

 - Submit to: email@example.com (electronic format is strongly preferred)

 All applications shall be promptly reviewed by the Rollins China Committee based on the merits of application, the student’s academic standing (GPA 3.0 or higher) and financial need.
 In the event that a student withdraws or fails to meet the minimum requirement of the overseas program or project, the recipient will be asked to refund the whole or a portion of scholarship to the College.